mht208/homebrew-formal/README.md

 * Equip the repository with a LICENSE, which a) fully acknowledges mht208's work and b) empowers new contributors to use and modify the tap;
-* Add instructions for potential contributors to foster collaboration and ensure high-quality formulas;
+* Add instructions for potential contributors to foster collaboration and ensure high-quality formulae;
-* Progressively update old formulas so they comply with those same quality guidelines.
+* Progressively update old formulae so they comply with those same quality guidelines.